 Please take the time to read through the existing issues to see whether the problem has already been submitted.
-Also make sure that the problem is a bug in the application; do not submit support related questions here.
-If the bug appears to be unreported then please read the bug report guide before submitting: http://git.io/11Hy\w.
+Also make sure that the problem is a bug in the application, support related questions should not be submitted.

+If the bug appears to be unreported then please read the bug report guide before submitting: exttthttps://github.com/alexrj/Slic3r/wiki/Quick-guide-to-writing-good-bug-reports.